taylorbourne/xteve_lazystream/README.md

 | /tmp/xteve     | /tmp/xteve/                         |
 | /TVH           | /mnt/user/appdata/tvheadend/data/   |

+## Hosts file

+In order to properly play streams from Lazystream you must update your hosts file.
+Please follow the steps on this page: https://www.reddit.com/r/LazyMan/wiki/hostsfile

 ## guide2go

 If you have an existing guide2go setup you may copy the `.json` files into the path mounted at `/guide2go`.
 Otherwise run the following command and follow the on-screen steps